-- 4.1 The Committee shall manage the Plan on a going concern basis, with the objectives of: - The primary purpose of the Plan is to guarantee the accrued pension, which will increase in line with the inflation rate in Ireland, subject to an annual cap. - The structure must allow the Plan to manage the investment risks.
+- 4.1 The Committee shall manage the Plan on a going concern basis, with the objectives of: - The primary purpose of the Plan is to guarantee the accrued pension and to grant indexation on a cost of living indexation as much as possible. - The structure must allow the Plan to manage the investment risks.